 Aetna ATTR Amyloidosis Billing Guidelines and Action Items 2025

-These are the steps your team should take before or immediately after the November 11, 2025 effective date.
+These are the steps your billing and prior authorization teams need to take before November 11, 2025.

 #Action Item